Playing in the NBA is really tough. It’s even tougher when you have been the best player on your team your whole life.

 2018 – RJ Barrett

-Despite all the hype and hoopla that surrounded Barrett’s Duke teammate Zion Williamson, it’s hard to remember that Zion was ranked 7th by 247Sports.
-Zion was the third best Duke prospect out of high school, behind his teammates RJ Barrett (1) and Cam Reddish (3).
+Despite all the hype and hoopla that surrounded Barrett’s Duke teammate Zion Williamson, it was Barrett who was the top ranked player coming out of high school.
+In fact, Zion was the third best Duke prospect out of high school, ranked 7th behind his teammates Barrett (1) and Cam Reddish (3).

 2017 – Marvin Bagley